learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 appealing and engaging for your users.
 Sometimes though, we want _just a little more_, a way for   Sometimes, we want to provide some _video content_.

 In the past, adding video to HTML was only possible using the `iframe` tag.
 This is still absolutely possible, and sites like [Youtube](youtube.com) still provide iframe code as a default option.
 However, with HTML5, a _new_ tag was
 introduced: `video`.
-The `video` tag provides a more _semantic_ method for including video, and allows for some customization specific to videos that iframe does not.
-Namely, with the `video` tag, we can provide multiple video source links as well as fall back messaging in the event that a site visitor is using an out of date browser.
+The `video` tag provides a more _semantic_ method for including video.
+It also allows for some customization specific to videos that iframe does not.
+Namely, with the `video` tag, we can provide _multiple_ video source links.
+If a site visitor is using an out of date browser, the `video` tag can fall back to an alternative video source.

 In this lesson, we will be exploring the HTML `video` tag then applying what we've learned in a brief lab.